FaizAlam/HackDSC/README.md

 </p>

 <p align="center">
-  GitHub in your pocket.
-Built with Java and Android Studio.
+  Tap into your skill set with professional guidance
 </p>